 The Financial Parts Of The Rent To Own Agreement

 First, the seller has to set the purchase price and monthly rent for the house.

 The purchase price is usually retail value for the house in today’s market.
 The monthly rent is usually a bit higher with a rent to own / lease option agreement than if you were to just rent a house normally.

 Because you’re paying for the ability to purchase that house at the end of the agreement and you’re locking that house down so others can’t purchase or rent it during the entire term of the agreement.

 The agreed and signed price and rent is settled and locked during the entire rental period of time, which is usually between one and three years.

-The agreed price doesn’t change during the agreement based on market prices in Washington DC and North Carolina, whether they rise or fall.
-That’s one of the big benefits of buying a house here in Washington DC and North Carolina with a rent to own… that you can lock in to buy a house at a price today… and not have to buy the house for 1 – 3 years… and that purchase price won’t go up over those years.
+The agreed price doesn’t change during the agreement based on market prices in Charlotte, whether they rise or fall.
+That’s one of the big benefits of buying a house here in Charlotte with a rent to own… that you can lock in to buy a house at a price today… and not have to buy the house for 1 – 3 years… and that purchase price won’t go up over those years.